 Best Overall: T-Mobile

 T-Mobile has continued to improve its network consistently over the past few years with some of the biggest improvements coming in its 5G network.
 T-Mobile has used to start its 5G network as well as improve its LTE network, with a focus on a wide range of 5G spectrum.
-With the conclusion of its purchase of Sprint, T-Mobile has added even more spectrum at the mid-band, which can adapt to work with its 5G phones, adding even more capacity and speed.
+Thanks to its purchase of Sprint, T-Mobile has added even more spectrum in the mid-band adding significant speed improvements in the hundreds of markets currently deployed.
 You should always make sure you have coverage now before signing up but T-Mobile's 5G plan looks promising.

 T-Mobile has three main unlimited plans on its postpaid network.
 All of them include 5G support and an unlimited 3G speed hotspot.
 The baseline Essentials plan comes with unlimited talk, text, and LTE data.
 Prices start at $60 for one line and care discounted for each line added up to six lines.
 A family with four lines will be able to get connected for $105 per month thanks to a current promotion with a free third line.